Beryl’s advanced Pro Biotics for poultry of all ages

 Mix the contents of the 12 bird sachet with 80 ml (4 tablespoons) of vegetable oil, then mix into 500g feed.
 Give the Beryl’s treated feed as the only source of feed until it has all been consumed.
 Then refill the feeder with plain feed.

-We advise monthly use of Beryl’s Friendly Bacteria
+We advise monthly use of Beryl’s Friendly Bacteria for optimum gut health

 Is Beryl’s Friendly Bacteria necessary?